President Obama Will Make History As One Of The Worst Foreign Policy Presidents Ever, Harvard Law Professor Alan Dershowitz Says [Video]

 He also slammed the member-nations of the Security Council for the many human rights violations in their history.

-Many allegations have surfaced about behind-the-scenes tension between Obama and Israeli Prime Minister Benjamin Netanyahu, and a U.S. Senate committee is or was looking into the allegation that Obama sent campaign operatives to Israel last year in a failed attempt to elect Netanyahu’s opponent.
-Netanyhu famously addressed a joint session of Congress on March 3, 2015, in which he warned against what he considered a flawed Iran nuclear deal.
+Allegations have surfaced about behind-the-scenes tension between Obama and Israeli Prime Minister Benjamin Netanyahu, and a U.S. Senate committee is or was looking into the claim that Obama sent campaign operatives to Israel last year in a failed attempt to elect Netanyahu’s opponent.

+Netanyahu famously addressed a joint session of Congress on March 3, 2015, in which he warned against what he considered Obama’s flawed Iran nuclear deal.

 About two weeks ago, outgoing U.N.
-Secretary General Ban Ki-Moon chided the organization for its “disproportionate number of resolutions, reports, and committees against Israel,” the Independent of London reported.
+Secretary General Ban Ki-moon chided the organization for its “disproportionate number of resolutions, reports, and committees against Israel,” the Independent of London reported.
 According to Danny Danon, Israel’s U.N. ambassador, the U.N. has “passed 223 resolutions condemning Israel, while only eight resolutions condemning the Syrian regime as it has massacred its citizens over the past six years.”

 In a similar interview on CNN, Alan Dershowitz called out Obama for being “angry” and “trying to get even.”